-As schools around the world are closing their doors due to the threat of COVID-19, many of our partner organizations have also postponed club meetings.
-To help provide girls with some light-hearted work to complete on their own, we are pleased to share a series of at-home activity packets developed by the Global G.L.O.W. program team.
+When schools around the world closed their doors due to the threat of COVID-19, many of our partner organizations also had to postpone club meetings.
+To help provide girls with some light-hearted work to complete on their own, we created a series of at-home activity packets developed by the Global G.L.O.W. program team.

 With the second inaugural year of Global G.L.O.W.’s Black History Month Curriculum, we introduce a new theme: Empathy Across Cultures: Tools for Global Solidarity.